-New York Public Interest Research Group Fund

-9 Murray Street, Lower Level, New York, NY 10007 Summary: New York State is considering proposals to ban plastic bags in retail establishments.
+New York Public Interest Research Group Fund 107 Washington Avenue Albany, N.Y.
+12210 Summary: New York State is considering proposals to ban plastic bags in retail establishments.
+Governor Cuomo included a proposed ban in his SFY2019-20 executive budget, and stand-alone legislation has been introduced by Senator Kaminsky.
+The strongest legislation will ban all plastic bags and be coupled with a fee on paper bags.
 Waste, threats to the environment, and taxpayer costs drive the calls for action.